digital-asset/daml/.github/ISSUE_TEMPLATE/bug_report.md

  - SDK version (e.g. 0.12.18)

 **Additional context**
-Is there anything else you can think of that might help us fix this bug?
+Is there anything else you can think of that might help us enhance or fix this issue?